Premature menopause / premature ovarian failure (POF)

 • Other symptoms such as weight gain, hair loss, and dry skin

-The symptoms of primary ovarian insufficiency may closely resemble those of natural menopause, often making diagnosis challenging.
+The symptoms of primary ovarian insufficiency may be similar to natural menopause, making diagnosis tricky.

-For many women, the emotional impact of premature menopause can be just as intense as the physical symptoms.
-The risk of developing conditions such as depression is significant, and support resources like NHS talking therapies can be beneficial for those experiencing mental health challenges.
+For many women, the emotional impact of premature menopause can be as big as the physical symptoms.
+The risk of developing depression is high and NHS talking therapies can be helpful for those experiencing mental health issues.

 What Causes Premature Menopause or POF?